How to Migrate Your Website to a New Host (2026 Step-by-Step)

 • Do not block search engines on your new server.
 Check robots.txt and any staging environment settings.

 • Do not forget HTTPS.
 If your old site used HTTPS, your new host must have SSL active before DNS switches.
-Losing HTTPS is an immediate ranking signal to Google.
+Losing HTTPS is an immediate negative ranking signal to Google.

 Common Website Migration Mistakes and How to Avoid Them